millerk22/emc2-labs/EMC2-Labs-Fall/labpandas.rst

      # Use drop() to get rid of a row
      >>> df.drop("Jed", inplace=True)
      >>> df
-               Sex  Age  Grade  Attendance (%)  Test Scores Name
+               Sex  Age  Grade  Attendance (%)  Test Score Name
-     Sarah  Female   19     87              97        100.0
+     Sarah  Female   19     87              97         100
-     Emily  Female   21     93              99        100.0
+     Emily  Female   21     93              99         100
-     Carter   Male   22     91              95        100.0
+     Carter   Male   22     91              95         100
-     James    Male   23     78              88        100.0
+     James    Male   23     78              88         100

-Here is a list of other methods to be familiar with.
+Here is a list of other methods that are useful to be familiar with.

 - ``df.shape`` - Get the (rows, columns) of the DataFrame.
 - ``df.rename(columns={'old': 'new'})`` - Rename columns.